cs544-wisc/s24/p4/README.md

 your `p4a.ipynb` and `p4b.ipynb` notebooks and run them.

-To make sure you didn't forget to push anything, we recommend doing a `git clone` of your repo to a new location and going through these steps as a last check on your submission.
+To make sure you didn't forget to push anything, we recommend doing a `git clone` of your repo to a new location and go through these steps as a last check on your submission.

 You're free to create and include other code files if you like (for